waku-org/specs/informational/req-res-reliability.md

 - Each protocols should retain a pool of reliable peers.
 In case a protocol failed to use any peer more than once - connection to it should be dropped and new peer should be added to the pool instead.

-- During discovery of new peers it is better to filter unwonted out based on ENR / multiaddress.
+- During discovery of new peers it is better to filter out based on ENR / multiaddress.
 For example in some cases `circuit-relay` addresses are not needed when we try to find and connect to peers directly.

 - When peer is discovered second time, we need to be sure to keep connection information up to date in Peer Store.